jssuthahar/Article/AZURE/AppService/QA/AZ-204 Exam Questions: Azure App Service Web Apps.md

 # AZ-204 Exam – Implement Azure App Service Web Apps

-This repository contains curated questions and answers for the Implement Azure App Service Web Apps topic from the AZ-204 Microsoft Azure Developer exam.
-Each question includes options, correct answers, detailed explanations, and references to official Microsoft Docs for further study.

 Question 1

 Question:
-You are developing a new web service using Azure Web Apps.
+#You are developing a new web service using Azure Web Apps.
 The web app contains a third-party library for processing Microsoft Excel files.
 The license stipulates that only a single instance of the library can run at a time.
 You need to configure the Azure App Service plan to ensure this licensing condition is met.

 Options: